 Badge Data – Using ID badge systems can ensure workplace security and can be set up to track entry and exit, entry into secure areas, or entry into specific floors.
 You can use these data to identify space utilization trends.

-BLE Beacons – Bluetooth low energy beacons can be placed at various points on the office floors to track the space utilization by employees and visitors.
+BLE Beacons – Bluetooth low energy beacons can be placed at various points on the office floors to track the space optimization by employees and visitors.
 Insight and data can be useful to improve workplace space utilization.

 PIR Sensors – Passive infrared sensors can be affixed to the seat or desk to detect body heat and determine if it is occupied or vacant.
 These data can be used to help employees find and book the seat in real-time.